ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d/README.md

 Upgrade
 ------------------
 This role also supports seamlessly CPD control plane (or also called `Zen` service) minor version upgrades (CPD 4.0.9 -> CPD 4.5.0), and patch version upgrades (CPD 4.5.0 -> CPD 4.5.x).
-All you need to do is to define `cpd_release_version` variable to the version you target to upgrade and run this role against an existing CPD instance.
+All you need to do is to define `cpd_product_version` variable to the version you target to upgrade and run this role against an existing CPD instance.

 For more information about IBM Cloud Pak for Data upgrade process, refer to the [CPD official documentation](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.5.x?topic=upgrading).